marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/36_helical_wheels.pdf}
-\caption{\textbf{Helical wheel representation of the homodimers and heterodimer possible with the BnFD.C1 and BnFD.C7 proteins.}}{The coiled-coil structures of the leucine zippers are represented as helical wheels.
+\caption{{Helical wheel representation of the homodimers and heterodimer possible with the BnFD.C1 and BnFD.C7 proteins.}}{The coiled-coil structures of the leucine zippers are represented as helical wheels.
 Amino acids, denoted by single letter codes, in the seven positions of the
 \(\alpha\)-helix heptad are displayed, with the columns of amino acids